 Living with psoriasis can be hard on your self-image and your skin.
-At Jordan Valley Dermatology Center in West Jordan, Utah, dermatologist Douglass Forsha, MD, and his team are involved in rigorous psoriasis research and specialize in treating many different types.
+At Jordan Valley Dermatology Center in South Jordan, Utah, dermatologist Douglass Forsha, MD, and his team are involved in rigorous psoriasis research and specialize in treating many different types.
 To find out if your skin irritation is due to psoriasis, call the office or book an appointment online today.

 Psoriasis is a chronic autoimmune skin condition that you’ll have for the rest of your life.
 It comes with symptoms like red, scaly, and itchy patches that tend to flare-up intermittently.